Stuart Forster suggests a simple twist to lift a humble toasted cheese sandwich in this tuna, sweetcorn and cheese toastie recipe.

 - Grill the sandwiches for around five minutes.

 These toasted sandwiches are easy to prepare and big on flavour.
 They’re ideal as an easy lunch or an all-day snack.

-Hopefully you’ll find this recipe easy to follow and the only burning issue is be how to serve your grilled sandwiches.
+Hopefully, you’ll find this recipe easy to follow and the only burning issue is how to serve your grilled sandwiches.
 Should they be cut across the middle or diagonally?
 That issue has been dogging cheese toastie lovers such as myself for years.
 Aesthetically, I think the diagonal cut is ideal.
 Why?
 Simply because I think that diagonally cut sandwiches look better on a plate.

-Please feel welcome chip in with your viewpoint in the comments field below.
+Please feel welcome to chip in with your viewpoint in the comments field below.
 Likewise, if you have any feedback, suggestions on how to enhance this recipe or other grilled cheese sandwich ideas that you’d like to share, please feel free to share them below.
 If you’ve got a gourmet grilled cheese sandwich recipe that you want to make public, please add a comment.

 Thanks for visiting Go Eat Do and reading this tuna, sweetcorn and cheese toastie recipe.
 Looking for inspiration for your cooking?
 You might enjoy traditional dishes from the Mount Athos region of Greece.

 In the USA 12 April is National Grilled Cheese Sandwich Day.

 Photos illustrating this post are by Why Eye Photography.